nus-cs2103-AY2425S1/tp/docs/team/weihanwong.md

 ---
 layout: page
-title: John Doe's Project Portfolio Page
+title: Wong Wei Han's Project Portfolio Page
 ---

-### Project: AddressBook Level 3
+### Project: GRUB

-AddressBook - Level 3 is a desktop address book application used for teaching Software Engineering principles.
-The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+GRUB is a quick and efficient solution to search for local dining options, tailored to personal preferences.
+The user interacts with it using a GUI created with JavaFX.

 Given below are my contributions to the project.

-* **New Feature**: Added the ability to undo/redo previous commands.
+* **New Feature**: Added the ability to rate restaurants.
-  * What it does: allows the user to undo all previous commands one at a time.
-Preceding undo commands can be reversed by using the redo command.
+  * What it does: Allows the user to set and remove their ratings.
-  * Justification: This feature improves the product significantly because a user can make mistakes in commands and the app should provide a convenient way to rectify them.
-  * Highlights: This enhancement affects existing commands and commands to be added in future.
-It required an in-depth analysis of design alternatives.
-The implementation too was challenging as it required changes to existing commands.
-  * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*
+  * Justification: This feature promotes a community-driven feedback loop that enhances trust and credibility in restaurant reviews.
+It benefits tourists and foodies by helping them make better-informed dining choices based on aggregated ratings, while also encouraging restaurant quality improvement through user feedback.
+  * Highlights:

-* **New Feature**: Added a history command that allows the user to navigate to previous commands using up/down keys.
+* **New Feature**: Added Storage Safety
+  * What it does: Resets the `addressbook.json` to the seeded data when it is empty, corrupted or does not exists.
+  * Justification: This features simulates real-world scenario and is added as a backup for users and testers in case they performed `clear`.

 * **Code contributed**: [RepoSense link]()

 * **Project management**:
-  * Managed releases `v1.3` - `v1.5rc` (3 releases) on GitHub
+  * Managed releases `v1.1` - `v1.6` (6 releases) on GitHub

 * **Enhancements to existing features**:
+  * Overhaul the model
   * Updated the GUI color scheme (Pull requests [\#33](), [\#34]())
-  * Wrote additional tests for existing features to increase coverage from 88% to 92% (Pull requests [\#36](), [\#38]())
+  * Wrote additional tests for existing features to increase coverage (Pull requests [\#36](), [\#38]())

 * **Documentation**:
   * User Guide: